Al3zama1/swe-notes/CCNA/29 - Standard ACLs.md

 ### Standard Named ACLs
 * Standard ACLs match traffic based only on the source IP address of the packet.
 * Named ACLs are identified with a name (ie. Block_BOB).
-* Standard named ACLs are configured by entering 'standard named ACL config mode', and then configuring each entry within that config mode.

 #### Standard Named ACLs Configuration

 **Enter standard named ACL config mode**